 - Medical Care: You have the right to be informed about your medical condition, medications, and to see you own doctor.
 You also have the right to refuse medications and treatments.
 42 U.S.C.A.
 1396r(c)(1)(A)(i).

 When these basic rights are not met, residents and their family members can take legal action.
 Unfortunately, fighting nursing home abuse and neglect cases can be incredibly difficult.
 Most nursing homes are owned by corporations with a great deal of money and powerful legal departments.
-You’ll need an experienced personal injury attorney on your side to succeed.
+You’ll need an experienced nursing home abuse attorney on your side to succeed.

 You’ll also need any evidence you can gather in the way of proving that the abuse or neglect occurred.
 Photograph evidence is ideal and can take the form of pictures of restraints, bruises, marks, or other injuries.
 Other forms of evidence can include medical records, photographs of unclean/unsafe conditions, recorded conversations with nursing home staff members, security camera footage, and admission documentation.